-NUD's water comes primarily from the Tolt River Watershed, located in the Cascade foothills in east King County, via the Tolt II Pipeline.
-The Cedar River Watershed above Rattlesnake Lake supplies about 70% of the region's water, and serves as NUD's emergency source.
+NUD's water primarily comes from the Tolt River Watershed, located in the Cascade Foothills in east King County, via the Tolt River Pipeline.
+The Cedar River Watershed supplies water to about 70% of the Greater Seattle area and serves as an alternative water source for NUD.